top of page

 Freshness:

-• Change the mixture every four to five days - more frequently if temperatures are over 90° F.
+• Change the mixture every three to five days - more frequently if temperatures are over 90° F.

 • If the liquid appears cloudy or you see mold, wash the feeder thoroughly right away.